DB-Butter/kdb-weather/README.md

 Paired Programming with: Kyle Babcock, https://github.com/KJBabcock

 KDB Weather app allows you to check the weather across the globe using the open weather API.

+Check the °F functionality for responsive sytling!

+Click the location Icon to see your current location's weather!